A Simple Approach to Unifying Diffusion-based Conditional Generation

 For conditional generation comparison in Tab.~\ref{tab:main_res}, we use the DDIM~\citep{song2020denoising} scheduler with eta=1.0.
 We sample for 50 steps and use a classifier-free guidance scale of 7.5.
 We use identical sampling settings for all comparison methods.
 For depth estimation in Tab.~\ref{tab:estimation_res}, we use the Euler Ancestral scheduler~\citep{karras2022elucidating} to sample 20 steps.
 Additionally, we find adding a minor noise (10\% of max noise timestep) to the input image helps improve the estimation quality.

-For the qualitative comparison in Fig.~\ref{fig:main_comp}, we generate specialized methods with their default sampling setting.
+For the qualitative comparison in Fig.~\ref{fig:main_comp}, we use the default sampling setting for specialized methods.
 JointNet~\citep{zhang2023jointnet} does not support guidance in their official implementation.
 Therefore, we adopt the same guidance scheme on their model to generate the depth guidance sample.
 We tune our sampling setting to generate each sample, such as the noise level added to the input depth for the rough depth condition task.